feliciahmq/ip/docs/README.md

 **Expected Output**:
 ```
 Got it.
-I've added this task:
+I've added this claudia.task:
  [T][ ] borrow book
-Now you have 1 tasks in the list.
+Now you have 1 claudia.task in the list.
 ```

 ### Adding Deadline

-Deadline: task that needs to be done before a specific date/time
+Deadline: claudia.task that needs to be done before a specific date/time

 **Command**: `deadline DESCRIPTION /by DATE`